animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 custom implementation of GemFire's {x-data-store-javadoc}/org/apache/geode/cache/CustomExpiry.html\[`org.apache.geode.cache.CustomExpiry`\] interface.
-This `o.a.g.cache.CustomExpiry` implementation inspects the user’s application domain objects stored in a Region for the presence of type-level expiration annotations.
+This `o.a.g.cache.CustomExpiry` implementation inspects the user's application domain objects stored in a Region for the presence of type-level expiration annotations.

 </div>